joelchartier/player-corsi/README.md

 # player-corsi

-Thanks to puckalytics.com for data
+Thanks to https://puckalytics.com for NHL Real-time data